walstromowen/shackle-breaker/README.md

 * critical and damage notifications
 * weakness
 * ability ranges
-* evasion on spash attacks
+* evasion on splash attacks
 * battle and console typing animation wait time and fix
 * fix battle text content
 * Music not restarting on encounter ending